Stockville, Nebraska

 Stockville is a village in Frontier County, Nebraska, United States.
-The population was 25 at the 2010 census.
 It is the county seat of Frontier County.
+As of the 2020 census, Stockville had a population of 25.
+Besides the county courthouse, there is a small post office located in Stockville, and no other services or businesses.

 History

+Stockville was founded in 1872.
+Its name refers to the livestock of the many ranchers in the area.

-A band of Oglala Dakota called the Cut-off Oglala took up residence near Stockville in 1870.
+Originally, a band of Oglala Dakota called the Cut-off Oglala had settled the area by 1870.
 In the same year white cattlemen began to settle near Medicine Creek.
 In fall 1872, the Oglala chief Whistler and two more Oglala were murdered, probably by white bison hunters, and in 1873-1874 the Oglala departed the valley to reside on a reservation.

-Stockville was founded in 1872.
-Its name refers to the livestock of the many ranchers in the area.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.26 sqmi, all of it land.